Gift Wrapped (film): Plot

 Sylvester awakes on Christmas morning to find presents under the Christmas tree, but is disappointed when his gift is just a rubber mouse.
 When he hears singing coming from what appears to be a gift-wrapped birdcage and sees that it is labeled for Granny, he looks inside and sees Tweety.
 Deciding he wants Tweety as his present, he switches the tags on the gifts just as Granny comes downstairs.

 Granny gives the cage to Sylvester and opens the box with the rubber mouse.
 Believing it to be a mix-up, she goes to give Sylvester his box and correct the mistake, but once she sees a satisfied Sylvester hiccup Tweety's feathers, she immediately gets wise and makes the cat spit up the bird by whopping him.
 After a thorough scolding, Granny insists that Sylvester kiss Tweety under a sprig of mistletoe, but the now-sulking cat eats Tweety again instead, leading to another forced regurgitation.

 Granny places Tweety's cage on a pole where she thinks Sylvester won't be able to reach it, but the ever-resourceful feline is determined to get his meal.
 On his first attempt, Tweety points out a huge present waiting under the Christmas tree.
 Sylvester immediately abandons the bird in his greed, runs to the package and opens it with relish, only to find it is Hector the Bulldog, who promptly eats Sylvester.
-Granny immediately forces Hector to spit out Sylvester and drags him out of the room.
+Granny immediately forces Hector to spit out Sylvester and drags him out of the house.

 Meanwhile, Sylvester resumes his attempts to get to Tweety with the following tricks, all ending in failure: